OceanographyforEveryone/OpenCTD/README.md

 #### 5.1 SD Card Reader

 The [Sainsmart microSD card reader](http://amzn.to/265xAZQ) that we recommend is a 'plug and play' module.
 Connect each pin following the pinout guide above.
-For fitting into a tight housing, you may want to bend each pin at a 90% angle or remove the headers completely.
+For fitting into a tight housing, you may want to bend each pin at a 90% angle (using needle nose pliers) or remove the headers completely.
 Hookup wires should be at least 8 cm long.

 ![SD card reader with bent headers](https://github.com/OceanographyforEveryone/OpenCTD/blob/master/Images/SD1.jpg?raw=true "SD card reader with bent headers")